acli/supercollider-book/chapters/preamble/medium-and-form.md

 A computer program can be seen as a collection of commands or statements of advice.
 Computer scientists, like me, emphasise the humanist perspective that a programming language is an inherently precise and rigid medium of expression.
 Different from natural languages, programming languages are unambiguous.
-Any syntactical error will lead to non-execution (compiled code) or an abrubt termination (interpreted code)---the computer stops making sense of the given advice.
+Any syntactical error will lead to non-execution (compiled code) or an abrupt termination (interpreted code)---the computer stops making sense of the given advice.

 From this rigidity and formality, programmers extrapolate the believe that if they can implement something, they really understand it.
 The reasoning goes like the following: